Frequently asked questions about supplements.

 The time of day you take supplements depends on the nutrient!
-For example, nutrients such as B vitamins are best taken morning to early-afternoon to support energy, while nutrients such as magnesium are ideally taken in the evening to support sleep.* In addition, certain nutrients are best taken with food and other nutrients should be taken away from food.
-Read the product’s suggested usage or speak to your health professional to determine what time of day is best for you to take your supplements.
+For example, nutrients such as B vitamins are best taken morning to early-afternoon to support energy, while nutrients such as magnesium are ideally taken in the evening to support sleep.
+In addition, certain nutrients are best taken with food and other nutrients should be taken away from food.
+Read product label directions or speak to your health care practitioner to determine what time of day is best for you to take your supplements.

 Can I take all my supplements at once or space them throughout the day?

 Even though it may seem more convenient to take all your supplements at one time, it’s actually best to space supplements throughout the day.
 While some nutrients work together and should be taken together, other nutrients should be taken at different times to avoid potential interactions.
 Taking too many supplements at once can also lead to digestive upset.
 A supplement pill organizer can help you remember when to take your supplements throughout the day.